Bishop-McCann Creates Seamless Technology Experience for Expedia Group in 2019

 Since this was Bishop-McCann’s first year working with Expedia Group, our goal was to overcome the many technology challenges the group had faced managing this event in previous years.
 Expedia Group had never fully utilized Cvent and its capabilities, so they were not aware of all the ways it could be integrated seamlessly within the event and how it could make reporting and attendee tracking easier.

-We incorporated several integrated event technology solutions to not only address Expedia Group’s requests but to solve existing challenges that the group had faced in years prior.
-Cvent custom registration, custom CSS design, Passkey, session selection, on-site registration, Crowd Compass integration, push notifications, live polls, live Q&A, surveys, fee collection and management, parked reports and reporting dashboards, internal fields to substitute and modify registration information, cancellation policy, discount codes, and Buy One Get One offers were all used to achieve success for Expedia Group and the explore ’19 event.
+We incorporated several integrated event technology solutions not only to address Expedia Group’s requests but also to solve existing challenges that the group had faced in years prior.
+Cvent custom registration, custom CSS design, Passkey, session selection, on-site registration, Crowd Compass integration, push notifications, live polls, live Q&A, surveys, fee collection and management, parked reports and reporting dashboards, internal fields to substitute and modify registration information, cancellation policy, discount codes, and buy-one-get-one offers were all used to achieve success for Expedia Group and the explore ’19 event.

 There were several issues and challenges that we faced as we began planning the explore ’19 event.

-First, the previous event data we received from Expedia Group was such a large file that it caused excel to shut down and crashed computers.
+First, the previous event data we received from Expedia Group was such a large file that it caused Excel to shut down and crashed computers.
 To top it off, the majority of the data was incomplete.
-The data was uploaded into Cvent with no response, using a large amount of space which made pulling registration lists a nightmare.
+The large amount of data was uploaded into Cvent with no response, which made pulling registration lists a nightmare.
 Many contacts were labeled “reservations” and did not include the name of an individual.
-A substantial quantity of email addresses were also incorrect.
+Many of the email addresses were also incorrect.
 Due to these issues, there was no way to identify true invitees and partners.

 We solved the data issue by not uploading anyone into Cvent.
 All attendees came to the Cvent registration site through a single public link.

-The automation of the Cvent site, allowed attendees to easily modify, cancel or substitute someone else in registration.
+The automation of the Cvent site allowed attendees to easily modify, cancel, or substitute someone else in registration.
 Many attendees used a BOGO offer to get locked in and then substituted a different attendee name, knowing that would be the person actually attending the event.
-4,454 unique discount codes were created to accommodate executive leadership, partners and the press.
+There were 4,454 unique discount codes created to accommodate executive leadership, partners, and the press.
 This relieved our staff from handling the registration and fee management manually, saving hundreds of man-hours.

-Massive data dumps that were used to house Human Resource data and account owner’s information were kept offline in a large file and used to match with accepted attendees.
+Massive data dumps that were used to house human resource (HR) data and account owner’s information were kept offline in a large file and used to match with accepted attendees.
 Only the data for the accepted attendees was imported into Cvent for subsequent reporting updates.
 By cleaning up the event data in this way, we were able to avoid dealing with the huge amount of incomplete and incorrect information in the future.

 We solved the registration website challenges by creating a customized Cvent site for the group to match the event graphics and branding.
 We added bright, splashy imagery that coordinated with the rest of our collateral material and that created a more cohesive look and feel.
 The customization generated a more exclusive, branded appearance.

-With the customized Cvent site, attendees were able to register freely and easily entering their credit card information securely.
-Invoices were built out and a link was included so attendees could download a receipt to easily track charges and add to expense forms.
+With the customized Cvent site, attendees were able to register easily, entering their credit card information securely.
+Invoices were built out, and a link was included so attendees could download a receipt to track charges and add to expense forms.

-The event app, which was downloaded directly from Apple, was deployed earlier than in previous years and we created easy integration and added all necessary data so no other apps would be required once attendees were on site.
-Attendees familiarized themselves with the app before the event and they used it to collect information and plan for sessions they wanted to attend during the meeting.
-Once attendees registered on site, our staff communicated the ease of downloading the app and as a result, more attendees added it to their phones.
+The event app, which was downloaded directly from Apple, was deployed earlier than in previous years.
+We created easy integration and added all necessary data, so no other apps would be required once attendees were on site.
+Attendees familiarized themselves with the app before the event, and they used it to collect information and plan for sessions they wanted to attend during the meeting.
+Once attendees registered on site, our staff communicated the ease of downloading the app, and as a result, more attendees added it to their phones.

-Expedia Group commented that we made the registration process and integrated event technology options more organized and developed a cataloging system so they could better track attendees and clean up their data.
-Once registration data was uploaded reports went from over 100,000 rows to 4,000 rows in Cvent.
+Expedia Group commented that we made the registration process and integrated event technology options more organized.
+We developed a cataloging system, so they could better track attendees and clean up their data.
+Once registration data was uploaded, reports went from over 100,000 rows to 4,000 rows in Cvent.

-Using Crowd Compass in addition to the Cvent registration system allowed for a smoother download and easier use of the app than ever before.
+Using Crowd Compass, in addition to the Cvent registration system, allowed for a smoother download and easier use of the app than ever before.
 Once attendees arrived on site, they were asked if they had downloaded the app.
-If not, they were given a badge with a QR code and told to scan the code which took them directly to download the app.
+If not, they were given a badge with a QR code, which allowed them to directly download the app.

 Attendees could engage in the social feed within the app, sharing their own experiences and conference interactions with peers.
-App information was updated in real-time so that information pushed out to attendees was the latest and most accurate.
-We employed surveys and live polls which were straightforward and were utilized greatly among participants.
-Even though the app development was complicated on our part, it was easy to use for attendees and as a result, 75% of all attendees downloaded the app.
+App information was updated in real-time, so that information pushed out to attendees was the latest and most accurate.
+We employed surveys and live polls, which were straightforward and utilized greatly by participants.
+Even though the app development was complicated on our part, it was easy to use for attendees, and as a result, 75% of all attendees downloaded the app.